corbincargil/waldo/README.md

 * Search the map to find a character.
 * Once a character is found, click on them and choose the correct character from the drop-down menu.
 * After all characters have been found, the timer stops and that is your score.
-* Unfinished: input your name to save your score to the leaderboards.
+* Input your name to save your score to the leaderboards.
-* Unfinsihed: scores will be saved to Firestore and the top scores can be accessed via the "leaderboards" page.
+* Scores will be saved to Firestore and the top scores can be accessed via the "leaderboards" page.
 * Simple animations implemented using React Spring.